vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 - Is `useNuxtApp()` usable within loaders?
 - Is there anything needed besides the `route` inside loaders?
 - Add option for placeholder data?
+- What other operations might be necessary for users?